Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 - Easy to use and understand the Classes Components.
 - Highly Flexibility.
 - Familiar with the use of Bootstrap Framework and can work with it Perfectly.
-- Depending on the Name of the Framework (FastHelpers), it has Speed, Fast and Flexible Helper Classes that are named precisely to match the name of each style.
+- Depending on the Name of the Framework (FastHelpers), it has Speed, Fast and Flexible Helper Classes that are named Precisely to match the Name of each Style.
-- Very Important Feature: while it has Important Helper Classes that are grouped together in one Collection called  [FastHelpers Themes Classes (FHTC)], these Helpers Themes Classes will help you to make Different and Multiple THEMES for your Website in no Time, Plus they have in the same collection another Helpers Themes Classes Special for DARK MODE Theme, and by just Manipulating with Colors & Background-colors only in this Helpers Themes Classes you can make Multiple Themes.
+- Very Important Feature: while it has Important Helper Classes that are grouped together in one Collection called  [FastHelpers Themes Classes (FHTC)], these Helpers Themes Classes will help you to make Different and Multiple THEMES for your Website in no Time, Plus they have in the same Collection another Helpers Themes Classes Special for DARK MODE, and by just Manipulating with Colors & Background-colors only in this Helpers Themes Classes you can make Multiple Themes.

 ## Prerequisites